Understanding Workers’ Compensation in Pennsylvania

 The Pennsylvania Workers’ Compensation Act covers almost all Pennsylvania employees.
 The Act claims that employers must provide workers’ compensation coverage to all of their employees, including part-time and seasonal staff members.
 Nonprofit corporations, unincorporated businesses, and even employers with only one employee must comply with the Act’s requirements.

-The law also covers you regardless of where you were hired, and in some cases an injury which occurred outside of the state of Pennsylvania can be covered.
+The law also covers you regardless of where you were hired, and in some cases, an injury that occurred outside of the state of Pennsylvania can be covered.
 So if your company is based in Reading and you are sent on a job in Lansdowne, and during the course of your work there you are injured on the job, you may be entitled to compensation under the Act.

 Why You Need a Good Attorney

 You would not trust a mechanic to perform surgery on your spouse, so why trust an attorney who does not practice workers’ compensation law?
-At Larry Pitt & Associates, you can rest assured that you will always work with a skilled and experienced lawyer who knows what it takes to help an injured worker, and who understands the laws.
+At Larry Pitt & Associates, P.C., you can rest assured that you will always work with a skilled and experienced lawyer who knows what it takes to help an injured worker, and who understands the laws.
 All we do is protect the rights of the injured – and we can protect you, too.

 Our Philadelphia Workers’ Compensation Lawyers Provide Legal Help for Injured Workers